Not all designers are forthcoming with how they approach the work you might give them. Here’s my full and frank approach to all design projects.

 By Simon McCade

-One of the biggest and most frequent concerns that new clients tend to have with freelance designers is what it’s like to actually work with them.
+One of the biggest and most frequent concerns that new clients tend to have with designers is what it’s like to actually work with them.

 Who are they?
 What’s their experience?
 Are they legitimate?

 They’re all valid questions and I ask them myself of my clients, but I wanted to try to sooth these pain-points that any potential client of mine might have about me by outlining the process by which I generally tend to work.

 Here’s how I go about the majority of my design projects:

 Most of my clients first contact me through one of my many online portals, be it.
 I keep myself contactable at all times, so it’s easy to reach me via these media.
 We’ll discuss initial project requirements, agree mutual expectations and go from there.

 Once we’ve established that we’re both on the same page, we can get into the proper briefing phase.

 It’s usually the case that my clients have a well-rounded idea of what they’re after before they get in touch, so the briefing phase is normally straightforward, especially if we’re comfortable enough for me to challenge my clients on their assumptions of the outcomes of the project.